evolvingstuff/vdw2/content/posts/microencapsulated-vitamin-d-better-than-oil-based-in-6-ways.md

 │   ├── TextNode
 │   │   full_match: ` (p=0.006). `
 │   │   inner_content: ` (p=0.006). `├── TextNode
-│   full_match: `\nThe fasting plasma glucose levels did not change significantly.\n\nConclusion: The results of our study show that the patients supplemented with a microencapsulated%%% form of vitamin D3 achieved `
+│   full_match: `\nThe fasting plasma glucose levels did not change significantly.\n\nConclusion: The results of our study show that the patients supplemented with a microencapsulated`
-│   inner_content: `\nThe fasting plasma glucose levels did not change significantly.\n\nConclusion: The results of our study show that the patients supplemented with a microencapsulated%%% form of vitamin D3 achieved `├── BoldNode
+│   inner_content: `\nThe fasting plasma glucose levels did not change significantly.\n\nConclusion: The results of our study show that the patients supplemented with a microencapsulated`├── NewlineNode
+│   full_match: `%%%`
+│   inner_content: ``├── TextNode
+│   full_match: ` form of vitamin D3 achieved `
+│   inner_content: ` form of vitamin D3 achieved `├── BoldNode
 │   full_match: `__faster compensation of 25(OH)D levels__`
 │   inner_content: `faster compensation of 25(OH)D levels`
 │   children: